 The elephant and the relief-blue jar were seized on November 26, 1938, from the home of the newly widowed Serena Lederer (August had died in 1936).
 A year later, the Gestapo stripped the Lederer family residence of valuables, taking the St. Luke panel painting with them.
 Serena fled to Budapest in 1940, dying there three years later.

 All three works were first stored at a depot in Neue Burg, Vienna.
 On March 30, 1942, the panel painting and the Italian jar were moved to the Reichsbank (the German National Bank).
-By October 7, 1943, they moved yet again to the salt mines in Altaussee, Austria, the Nazis’ largest storage site for looted artworks, most of which were intended for Hitler’s Linz museum.
-The elephant, however, stayed in Neue Burg until January 29, 1944, when it was moved to Thurntal Palace in Lower Austria.
+By October 7, 1943, they moved yet again to the salt mines in Altaussee, Austria, the Nazis’ largest storage site for looted artworks, most of which were intended for Hitler’s Linz Museum.
+The elephant, however, stayed in Neue Berg until January 29, 1944, when it was moved to Thurntal Palace in Lower Austria.

 From Geneva to L.A.

 Thousands of artworks were lost or destroyed during the war.
-The Lederers lost a number of Gustav Klimt paintings, which were burned by retreating German forces to stop them from falling into enemy hands.
+The Lederers lost a number of Gustav Klimt paintings, which were burned by retreating German SS forces to stop them from falling into enemy hands.
 However, other works from their collection survived, and by 1948 most of them had been returned to Erich Lederer, the son of August and Serena, who had moved to Geneva.
 They remained in his possession until his death in 1985.

 The elephant, panel, and jar, along with a group of paintings and small-scale bronzes, were sold to the Getty Museum, where they have been admired by visitors for over 30 years.